softprops/coffee-gram/README.md

 simple [coffee script](http://jashkenas.github.com/coffee-script/) interface into the instagram [api](http://instagram.com/developer/)

-Mostly a work in progress `I finish it this weekend`
+Mostly a work in progress `I will finish it this weekend`

 ## usage